 Before baking, spray each filled burrito with vegetable spray.
 Place them in a 400 F oven and bake approximately 20 minutes or until they are medium golden brown.

 Heat the enchilada sauce to a simmer and serve each burrito with a quarter cup of sauce, and optionally, with a dollop of low-fat sour cream and chopped cilantro.

 Now, this recipe is a good base.
 From here, you can add ALL sorts of additional ingredients to your turkey burrito, such as sweet corn, black beans, fresh green onions, and more peppers.
 And you can serve it with shredded iceberg lettuce, Spanish rice, guacamole or additional fresh salsa.

 Enjoying your favorite Mexican and Hispanic dishes doesn’t have to come at the expense of your diet.

-I think you’ll be quite surprised to discover how delicious this recipe for burritos is, and I don’t think you’ll stop for a moment to notice all the fat and sugar it’s missing.
+We think you’ll be quite surprised to discover how delicious this recipe for burritos is, and we don’t think you’ll stop for a moment to notice all the fat and sugar it’s missing.